 So, by now you may have gathered that visiting the Sunshine Coast is for holidayers.
 People with a bit of cash to throw around and flaunt on shopping, outings, and adventures.
 But you know how I feel about free things.

 Not all the places to visit in the Sunshine Coast need drain your wallet and your carefully managed travel budget.
 Go out, climb a mountain, people watch while drinking table water at a cafe.
 There are lots of free things to do on the Sunshine Coast while backpacking through cheaply on your no-frills Australian travel budget!

 - The beautiful beaches of the Sunshine Coast – Easily the biggest drawcard out of the Sunshine Coast’s attractions, the beaches have all the natural splendour you’d expect from Queensland’s best beaches: white-pillowy sands and sapphire-twinkling waters.
-Check out The Sunshine Coast’s Beaches section to know where to go!

 - Chill in the parks of the Sunshine Coast – Parks of the non-ticketed, sit-and-watch-the-sky variety: it’s not all about the Sunshine Coast’s water parks!
 Grab something to fry up from the supermarket and head down for a barbie in the park (by the beach).
 Check out Ed Webb Park in Noosa for somewhere a bit more relaxed in the crowds department with somewhere to cook your lunch.